Why Bono changed the 'Early Morning' Lyric of Pride for Songs of Surrender

 Many people suddenly found themselves to be U2 fans in the late 80s when The Joshua Tree album started topping charts around the world.

-Helping lead the charge was I Still Haven't Found What I'm Looking For which is the gold standard if you are looking for a U2 song that focuses on a spiritual yearning.
+Helping lead the charge was I Still Haven't Found What I'm Looking For which is the gold standard if you are looking for a U2 song that focuses on a spiritual yearning

 Stealing the line from the Bible's 1 Corinthians 13:1: "If I speak in the tongues of men and of angels, but have not love, I am only a resounding gong or a clanging cymbal."
+Bono directly references Corinthians 13 in Elvis Ate America from the Original Soundtracks Vol 1.

 Bono sung "I have spoken with the tongue of angels" thus heralding to the world where he was coming from yet he then signalled his mischievous side with the following lyric that he had also 'held the hand of the Devil'.